spleennooname/escher-droste-three/README.md

 ## features

 * Custom GLSL shader Escher-Droste effect
-* Custom GLSL PBR shading
+* Custom GLSL implementation of PBR( Physically Based Rendering )from scratch
 * NURBS surface

 * Still in progress.
 Any suggestions, comments or criticism are very welcome-